Anemia in Babies

 What Is the Treatment for Anemia in Babies?

 Because there are many different kinds of anemia with different treatments, it’s best to follow your child’s healthcare provider’s advice on how to treat your baby's anemia.
-Don’t give your baby vitamins, supplements, or any other over-the-counter medication without first getting your provider’s OK.
+Don’t give your baby vitamins, supplements, or any other over-the-counter medication without first asking your little one's health care provider.

 If it’s determined that your baby’s anemia is due to a blood cell disorder like hemolytic anemia, sickle cell anemia, or thalassemia, their provider may recommend taking your child to a hematologist, a doctor who specializes in blood conditions.